A supervision

 Interviews

 If we select you for interviews, these usually take place in early December.
-At Christ's we do all of our interviews online.
+At Christ's we do all of our interviews online on Microsoft Teams.
 You can have your interviews either at home (most applicants do this) or at school (if easier).
 Those selected for interview are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Education.

 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section, and it's worth also having a look at supervisions (short film here), as interviews are similar to what you do every week as a Cambridge student.